-The chances of school being canceled by snow is a complex question to ask.
+The chance of school being canceled by snow is a complex question to ask.
 There are several factors that go into this equation.

 - The next factor is how ready your area or state is to deal with snow.
 The more northern a state is located the more often they will see snow.
 In turn, this leads to northern states being more prepared for snow and vise versa for southern states.

-- One last factor that will effect your chance of a snow day is the predicted temperature the following day of the storm.
-Sometimes you can have a huge snow storm but then the temperature warms up.
+- One last factor that will affect your chance of a snow day is the predicted temperature the following day of the storm.
+Sometimes you can have a huge snowstorm but then the temperature warms up.
 This will cause the snow to melt and make it easier to drive on.